 12. Doggy Daycare

-Of course there are plenty of other reasons I like living here, such as a great amount of restaurants and things to do to keep you around for the weekend.
+Of course, there are plenty of other reasons I like living here, such as a great number of restaurants and things to do to keep you around for the weekend.
 It is still considered a smaller town so I think people that enjoy the liveliness of a city would find it quite dull.
 For me it’s perfect.
 I prefer to live near a city, but I don’t necessarily want the hassle of living in one.